Pillar 02 — Learn

 Food literacy is food justice.

-Zawadi Connections education and food literacy programming
+Zawadi Farm food literacy and education programming Toronto

 Confirmed October 27 2026